Warm, thick, creamy winter vegetable soup that is chock full of winter veggies and not a drop of cream! The perfect cold weather healthy comfort food.

 - Carrots: You can either use three large carrots or around 25 baby carrots

-- Leek: Look for this scrumptious member of the onion family in your produce section
+- Leek: Look for this scrumptious member of the onion family in your produce section.
+You can also swap out the leek for a peeled and chopped sweet onion.

-- Potatoes: We like Yukon Golds for this recipe
+- Potatoes: We like Yukon Golds for this recipe, but Idaho and Russet potatoes will work too.

-- Chicken Broth: We find the kind in the box is better than canned
+- Chicken Broth: We find the kind in the box tastes better than canned, and you can find it in the soup aisle next to the canned version.

 Here’s how you make this recipe

-Just because we are being so very very healthy doesn’t mean we aren’t entitled to a little zing.
+And if you made that sour cream and horseradish drizzle to go on top, swirl it in now.
+Just because we are being so very very healthy doesn’t mean we aren’t entitled to a little zing!

 Leeks are a thick long veggie that is part of the onion family and are available year round in your produce section.
 They have a gentler taste than regular white onions.